 The answer depends on your situation.
 You have to leave when the Italy student visa expires.
 You can only stay to finish your course.
 However, some students want to stay, work, and receive some experience.
 It is only possible to get a job offer.
 If you have a job offer from an Italian employer, you can apply for an Italy work visa and stay.
 Remember that the job offer must lead to a work contract.
 The contract is mandatory for your application.
 Also, the job must meet the payment standards according to Italian law.

-Do I Need a Language Proficiency Certificate for Italy student visa?
+Do you need a language proficiency certificate for Italy student visa?

 No. There are no language requirements for Italy student visa.
 The requirement is with the Italian university.
 Find out what language you need for the university you will be attending.
 Improve your skills and provide a certificate if required.

 However, we recommend knowing a few Italian.
 It has a good impression of your interview.
-The visa officer at the embassy will get impressed if you know some basics with the Italian.
+The visa officer at the embassy will get impressed if you know some basics of Italian.

 What is the Italy Student visa Rejection Rate?